sushiswap/sushi-docs/docs/Developers/Furo/FuroStream.md

         returns (uint256 senderBalance, uint256 recipientBalance)
 ```

-Cancels a token stream with the given ID.
+Cancels a token stream with the given ID and returns the sender and recipient balances.

 #### Parameters